 A "Spoken Word" original, Ted Joans

 Ted Joans was born on this date in 1928.
-He was an African-American painter, trumpeter, and a jazz poet.
+He was an African American painter, trumpeter, and a jazz poet.

-IL, He studied trumpet, sang bebop, and earned a B.A. in Fine Arts from Indiana University before moving to Greenwich Village in New York City in 1951.
+From Illinois, He studied trumpet, sang bebop, and earned a B.A. in Fine Arts from Indiana University before moving to Greenwich Village in New York City in 1951.
 He was one of the first Beat poets, and authored over 30 books of poetry, prose, and collage, including Black Pow-Wow, Beat Funky Jazz Poems, Afrodisia, Jazz is Our Religion, Double Trouble, Wow, and Teducation.

 Joans was an original of bringing jazz and "spoken word" together on stage.
 When his former roommate, Charlie Parker, died in 1955, it was Joans who began scrawling "Bird Lives!" all over Lower Manhattan.
 A well-known Black expatriate, Joans went straight to the Motherland in the early 1960s.
 Timbuktu became his home base, but he traveled around much of the world, doing poetry readings and writing jazz criticism.